questdb/mindsdb-tutorial/README.md

 # Summary

-In this article we have introduced **QuestDB** and **MindsDB** in a hands-on approach.
-QuestDB can help you store, analyse, transform timeseries data, while MindsDB can help you make predictions about it.
-Albeit simple, our use case should have lowered the entry barrier to these two deep technologies, and now you can deepen your knowledge further undertaking more ambitious ML projects.
+In this article, we have introduced **QuestDB** and **MindsDB** in a hands-on approach.
+QuestDB can help you store, analyse, and transform timeseries data, while MindsDB can help you make predictions about it.
+Albeit simple, our use case should have lowered the entry barrier to these two deep technologies, and now you can deepen your knowledge further by undertaking more ambitious ML projects.

 **Thank you for getting this far!!!**, if you liked this content we'd love to know your thoughts, please come and say